 On the other hand, the PSU fulfills a far more demanding role and tends to give out much sooner.
 On average, you can expect it to last 3-5 years.

-If your PC won’t turn on, it’s more likely to be a power supply fault than the motherboard.
+If your PC doesn’t turn on, it will likely be a power supply fault than the motherboard.
 If you find a fault in the power supply, you may not have a faulty motherboard.

 When checking the PSU, ensure the following:

 - The PSU’s built-in power switch must be in the On position.